 Windows

-Following modules could be used for Windows monitoring:
+The following modules can be used on Windows for monitoring:

 Bare Metal